The 2015 Professional Development Day was sponsored by the University of Wyoming at Casper.

 This year kicks off with opening remarks by First Lady Mead at 11:50 a.m. followed by luncheon Keynote Speaker Lisa Brouwer at 12:00 pm.
-There will be a break from 1:00 pm to 1:30 pm where attendees can take advantage of our Gourmet Coffee Bar and fantastic view of Casper and Casper Mountain from the Concourse Level, followed by speaker Dawn Todd from 1:30 pm to 2:15 pm and speaker Charlotte Denny Henley 2:30 pm to 3:15 pm.
-Closing remarks will be made from 3:15 pm to 3:30 pm by Maggi Murdock, Professor of Political Science at the University of Wyoming’s Maggi Murdock.
+There will be a break from 1:00 pm to 1:25 pm where attendees can take advantage of our Gourmet Coffee Bar and fantastic view of Casper and Casper Mountain from the Concourse Level, followed by speaker Dawn Todd from 1:30 pm to 2:15 pm and speaker Charlotte Denny Henley 2:30 pm to 3:15 pm.
+Closing remarks will be made from 3:15 pm to 3:30 pm by Maggi Murdock, Professor of Political Science at the University of Wyoming.

 Lunch will include: Choice of Cranberry Glazed Chicken or Vegetarian Ravioli, Dinner Salad, New Potatoes, Seasonal Vegetable, Roll and Butter, New York Cheesecake or Rich Chocolate Cake and Iced Tea or Water.

 First Lady Carol Mead has chosen children’s issues as her primary area of focus.
 She and Governor Mead believe that children are Wyoming’s greatest asset.
 To that end, her work is aimed at promoting healthy lifestyles among kids to make sure they grow up healthy, happy, and safe.